wentam/bottom-bracket/README.typ

     #text(14pt)[*Abstract*]

-    ARRP is a homoiconic language designed to express the compilation of anything to anything through bottom-up abstraction via macros written in anything.
+    Bottom-bracket (BB) is a homoiconic language designed to express the compilation of anything to anything through bottom-up abstraction via macros written in anything.

     It's intended to serve as a minimal top-down to bottom-up abstraction turnaround point at as